Cheshire AMHP Partnership

 - Mental Health Law and Policy – a two week module with assessment by a 5000 word written assignment

-- Legal Processes in Mental Health (Professional AMHP Practice) – a one week module with assessment by a portfolio evidencing each of the AMHP competencies
+- Legal Processes in Mental Health (Professional AMHP Practice) – a two week module with assessment by a portfolio evidencing each of the AMHP competencies

 In addition to these taught sessions (25 days), candidates are released for: